 Many people across Sydney seek treatment for disc pain, bulging discs, herniated discs and/or disc injury.
 If you have suffered from disc pain before, you'll know how painful it can be.
 You can read more about disc pain and injury in a recent blog post we published.

 Consider this: for disc pain, would you consider chiropractic care or epidural injection?
-What the above research brief suggests is that both treatment options can be effective in reducing or managing pain.
-The interesting result is that in 'self-rated improvements', those patients receiving chiropractic reported an improvement rate of 76.5% compared to 62.7% for epidural injections patients.
-Most patients reported both significant and clinically relevant reductions in self-reported pain levels.
+What the above research brief suggests is that both treatment options may be effective in reducing or managing pain.

 The study also demonstrated that the average cost of treatment was less for chiropractic compared to epidural injections.